EVOLUTION OF PHYSICS - ANCIENT INTERPRETATIONS

 We owe a lot to the Indians, who taught us how to count, without which no worthwhile scientific discovery could have been made.

-Figure 1: statue of Aryabhata
+Figure 1: Statue of Aryabhata

-Figure 2: Aristotle
+Figure 2: Bust of Aristotle

 Figure 3: the Ptolemaic Geocentric model by Portuguese cartographer Bartolomeu Velho